finos/regular-table/examples/row_mouse_selection.md

 This example adds row selection to a [`<regular-table>`](https://github.com/jpmorganchase/regular-table), allowing the user to select rows via mouse clicks.
 **_Quick Note:_** The implementation of this behavior is mostly symmetric to the `column_mouse_selection` example.
 We'll need a `<regular-table>` with an `id` accessible on the window using [`window.${id}`](https://stackoverflow.com/questions/18713272/why-do-dom-elements-exist-as-properties-on-the-window-object).

 ```html
 <regular-table id="rowMouseSelectionRegularTable"></regular-table>
 ```

 ## `addRowMouseSelection()`
 Before we get started, lets think about the feature.
-We expect that when we `"click"` on the row header then the row shows as selected.
+We expect that when we `"click"` on the row or row header then the row shows as selected.
 In this example, the rows are grouped as well, and when the group is selected then rows under the group should show as selected too.